RubixDev/CarpetGamerules/markdown/MOBS_Category.md

 ### maxEntityCramming
 Entity cramming threshold

-The maximum number of pushable entities a mob or player can push, before taking 3 suffocation damage per half-second
+The maximum number of pushable entities a mob or player can push, before taking 3 suffocation damage per half-second.\
-Setting to 0 or lower disables the rule
+Setting to 0 or lower disables the rule.\
 Damage affects survival-mode or adventure-mode players, and all mobs but bats.
-Pushable entities include non-spectator-mode players, any mob except bats, as well as boats and minecarts
+Pushable entities include non-spectator-mode players, any mob except bats, as well as boats and minecarts.
 - Type: `int`
 - Default value: `24`
 - Suggested options: `0`, `12`, `24`, `100`